ianthropos88/Outsystems_Web_App/README.md

 OutSystems doesn't use a proprietary runtime engine to run applications.
 Instead, OutSystems takes application models and generates standard applications that ultimately don't require OutSystems to run.

 The visual model data artifacts map directly into database native concepts without extra metadata.
 OutSystems enables access to the data through any standard ETL, BI or other third-party database tool.

-The code of the applications is also generated towards a target standard architecture - e.g. ReactJS in the frontend, C# in the backend - that we continuously evolve to address new architectural best practices and optimized performance.

-OutSystems takes care of all the steps required to generate, optimize, compile, and deploy applications into a standard web application server.
-Organizations don’t have to use expensive resources to handle them.

-This provides customers with the assurance that, if they ever stop using OutSystems, their IP is not lost, and applications will continue to run as-is in their own environment.

 The OutSystems architecture is a layered ecosystem that enables developers to build applications fast, build them right, and build them for the future.💯_